-Rooting in our New Home Far From Home
+Rooting in Our New Home Far From Home

 This workshop on creating roots invites participants with migrant backgrounds to share stories of belonging, roots, and the making of home in a new place.
 Participants are encouraged to bring seeds that carry personal meaning, and to explore how memory, identity, and growth can take root, connecting past and future environments.